 Prepayment and partial payment help you get out of debt (personal loan) faster.
 If you earn a lump sum bonus or make a good deal out of a property sale, go for prepayment or partial payment options after you are past the lock-in period.
 Despite nominal prepayment charges, you will still save money per month by paying either less EMI or saving money long-term by paying the same EMI over shorter tenure.
 You can utilise the saved money for meeting personal expenses or invest it to reap double benefits from such options.

-You may be rewarded for prepaying or partially paying your personal loan.
+You may be rewarded for prepaying or partially paying your online personal loan.
 Many financial institutions offer value-added services such as a zero-balance savings account or a free trading account if you choose prepayment or partial payment.

 Prepayment and partial payment can improve your credit score and you can utilise the improved credit score to avail higher amounts of loans such as home loans, loans against property, business loans etc. that call for stringent background checks.

-Also Read: 6 Foolproof Tips That Can improve Your Personal Loan Application How to Close Personal Loan Early?
+Also Read: 6 Foolproof Tips That Can improve Your Personal Loan Application

-foreclose your loan or make a partial payment towards your personal loan's outstanding balance.
+Follow the steps detailed below to foreclose your loan or make a partial payment towards your personal loan's outstanding balance.

 The first and most important step in personal loan part prepayment is to notify your lender of your intentions to make foreclosure or part payment of the personal loan.
 To initiate your prepayment request, you will need to draft an application and fill out the relevant foreclosure form.
 Specify details such as your loan account number, the reason for foreclosure, and your personal information.